spinnaker/spinnaker.github.io/guides/user/plugins/user-guide.md

 * `unique-plugin-id`: the plugin ID you used when you added the plugin to Spinnaker ([Add a plugin using Halyard](#add-a-plugin-using-halyard) section)
 * `unique-repo-name`: the plugin repository ID you used when you added the repository to Spinnaker ([Add a plugin repository using Halyard](#add-a-plugin-repository-using-halyard) section)
 * `url`: the location of the plugin repository ([Add a plugin repository using Halyard](#add-a-plugin-repository-using-halyard) section)

+## Redeploy Spinnaker

+Remember to `hal deploy apply` after you have finished configuring your plugin.

 ## Deployment example